tobybaker/tobybaker.github.io/docs/_posts/2022-10-29-stable-diffusion-differences.markdown

 ![A stable diffusion render of a sphere over five gradual stages.](/assets/images/panda_evolution.gif)

-I haven't managed to find any other image that seems to have the same recognisable initial change as the panda.
+I haven't managed to find any other image that seems to have a recognisable initial diffusion change as pandas.
 Even with objects with very distinctive shapes.
 I wonder what's so special about pandas?

 Prompt : '*a snowman cartoon*'
 ![A stable diffusion render of a snowman photograph over five gradual stages.](/assets/images/snowmancartoon0-15-30-40-47.png)